 5. Presentation and communication: Presentation of the city’s engagement in a compelling and coherent manner; the submission is complete and the claims are supported by evidence.

-As entrants can substantially differ in size, the cities’ individual circumstances will be taken into account through the context criteria when reviewing the applications.
+As entrants can substantially differ in size, the cities’ individual circumstances were taken into account through the context criteria when reviewing the applications.

 Ultimately, what matters is the ‘whole picture’ of the city’s performance on sustainable, fair and ethical trade, rather than stand-alone initiatives.
 This includes, but is not limited to, a combination of policies and activities such as:

-In selecting the winner from the shortlist, the Jury takes into consideration the following aspects:
+In selecting the winner from the shortlist, the Jury took into consideration the following aspects:

 The EU Cities for Fair and Ethical Trade Award is an initiative of the European Commission’s Directorate-General for Trade implemented by the International Trade Centre.